-The safety of pedestrians, cyclists and motorists must be considered in the design, set-up and operation of a temporary traffic control situation.
+As per City Council Policy C07-032, the safety of pedestrians, cyclists and motorists must be considered in the design, set-up and operation of a temporary traffic control situation.

 - 1. Pedestrian and vehicular traffic must be physically separated. - 2.
 Pedestrian traffic must be physically separated from workers and equipment in the work area.
 Accommodations must be made for a safe passage through or around the work area.
 For example, crosswalks and sidewalks may be closed to prevent pedestrian traffic through or around the work area, provided alternate means of detouring pedestrian traffic is available.

-In cases where it is not possible to detour pedestrian traffic, pedestrians will have to be protected as they pass through the work area.
+If a sidewalk must be closed for a short duration to complete work safely, the sidewalk on the other side of the roadway must remain open and usable for pedestrians.
+In cases where it is not possible to detour pedestrian traffic to the other side of the roadway, and/or for long durations (6 months or more), pedestrians will have to be protected as they pass through the work area.
 This may require the use of barricades to separate the worksite from the pedestrian walkway.
 It may be necessary to use bridges (complete with handrails) and sheltered walkways.
-In all cases, measures taken to protect the pedestrians must be to the satisfaction of the manager of Transportation.

-- 3. A pedestrian detour route must provide a reasonably safe, continuous, accessible and convenient route with a smooth hard surface and accessible features consistent with the affected facility.
+In all cases, measures taken to protect the pedestrians must be to the satisfaction of the manager of Transportation. - 3.
+A pedestrian diversion must provide a reasonably safe, continuous, accessible and convenient route with a smooth hard surface with continuous detectable edges and accessible features (grades and ramps) consistent with the affected facility.
 Detectable warnings are required at temporary asphalt pedestrian curb ramps. - 4.
 A bicycle detour route must provide a reasonably safe, continuous, accessible and convenient route with a smooth hard surface and features consistent with the affected facility.